 Come and study corpus linguistics with us at Lancaster!
-We are excited to be able to offer a new MA programme in Corpus Linguistics at Lancaster University, starting from September 2021 (scholarships available).
+We are excited to offer an MA programme in Corpus Linguistics at Lancaster University.
 The programme is part of our offer of distance programmes and is thus delivered fully online.
 The programme is aimed at those wishing to enhance their careers by learning flexibly – from home, work, or wherever and whenever is convenient.
 You can find out more about the programme on this webpage.

 We aim to equip you with skills that will enable you to analyse large amounts of linguistic data (corpora) using cutting-edge computational technology.
 You will also learn about the structure of the English language and a wide variety of applications of corpus linguistic methods for the analysis of English and other languages.
 This includes discourse analysis (newspapers, business reports, social media etc.), sociolinguistic analysis of spoken language as well as pedagogical applications of corpora (Data Driven Learning, English for Academic Purposes, teaching materials development etc.).

-There are five core modules and two options, which are expected to run at the following times.
-You will find further information about modules in the course structure section (see above menu).
+There are five core modules and two optional modules, which are expected to run at the following times:

 - Fundamentals of corpus linguistics (October-December year 1)

 - Corpus design and data collection (January – March year 1)

 - Statistics and data visualization (April – June year 1)

 - Corpus based grammar and vocabulary of English (October – December year 2)